Corporate Governance Guide

 - (b)From an auditing perspective, it is important to use full-time Statutory Auditors, who are familiar with the Company's internal matters.

 - (c)Outside Statutory Auditors must satisfy the requirements of independent Statutory auditors, to be stipulated separately.
 Outside Statutory Auditors are selected by taking into consideration of the balance in the Board of Statutory Auditors and their specialties.

 The Board of Statutory Auditors shall make a proposal or give prior consent in determining the candidates of Statutory Auditors.
 The four-year statutory term of office of the Statutory Auditors shall be respected.

 - (1)Roles of the Board of Statutory Auditors

 - (1)Roles of the Committee of Teijin Group Statutory Auditors

-- (a)The Committee of Teijin Group Statutory Auditors will be responsible for surveying and auditing the entire Teijin Group which correspond to Group management and financial consolidation management.
-The Committee of Teijin Group Statutory Auditors will, among others, deliberate and ensure the basic policy for auditing and the selection of key auditing items of each business on the basis of Teijin Group basic auditing policy and plan to be decided by The Board of Statutory Auditors of the Company.
+- (a)The Committee of Teijin Group Statutory Auditors will be responsible for monitoring and auditing the entire Teijin Group which correspond to Group consolidated management.
+The Committee of Teijin Group Statutory Auditors will, among others, deliberate and ensure the basic policy for auditing and the selection of key auditing items of each business based on Teijin Group basic auditing policy and plan to be decided by The Board of Statutory Auditors of the Company.

 - (b)The Committee of Teijin Group Statutory Auditors will share information among them in its ordinary meetings and enhance the performance level of auditing through the members' mutual study.